winterdharma/DharmaPearls/01_agama/dirgha/DA_6.md

 9\.
 “King Dṛdhasamādāna then summoned the crown prince and told him, ‘Did you know?
 I’ve heard from the elders of the past that if a noble wheel-turning king’s golden wheel departs from its place, the king’s life won’t last much longer.
 Now, I’ve experienced the pleasures of merit among humans, and I’ll pursue the way to experience the merits of heaven.
 I’m going to cut off my hair and beard, put on the three Dharma robes, and leave home for the path.
 I will bequeath the four continents under heaven to you.
 You should apply yourself to caring for its people.’
 {:#p9}

 10\.
-“The crown prince accepted the king’s instruction, and King Dṛdhasamādāna then cut off his hair, put on the three Dharma robes, and left home to cultivate the path.
+“The crown prince accepted the king’s instruction, and King Dṛdhasamādāna then cut off his hair and beard, put on the three Dharma robes, and left home to cultivate the path.
 {:#p10}

 11\.
-“Seven days after Dṛdhasamādāna left home, the king’s golden wheel treasure suddenly disappeared.
+“Seven days after Dṛdhasamādāna left home, his golden wheel treasure suddenly disappeared.
 The administrator of the wheel went to the king and said, ‘Great king, you should know that the wheel treasure has suddenly disappeared!’
 {:#p11}

 12\.
 “The king was displeased and went to Dṛdhasamādāna.
 After arriving, he said to [the former] king, ‘Father king, you should know that the wheel treasure has suddenly disappeared.’